CXwudi/My-Next-Gen-Dream-PC-Builde-Guide/README.md

 ### with PC case

 1. Take out the PC case
-2. But put both side panels back to the box
+2. But put front, left side, right side panels back to the box
    - make sure put the bubble material between two panels to avoid scretching
 3. Do cable pre-management
    - in the case, which cable go to where, so that when the MoBo is installed, all cables are standby
    - including cables from AIO cooler
    - this should be well designed during the before build phase
+4. Install all fans (excluding AIO Cooler fans)
-4. Lay down the PC case
+5. Lay down the PC case
-5. Validate and install the IO shield
+6. Validate and install the IO shield
    - validate means IO shield fit the Mobo, fit the case, and shield doesn't block any port
-6. Carefully put on the MoBo, and install it
+7. Carefully put on the MoBo, and install it
    - 10% - 15% angle goes in
    - must be really be careful of not letting the PC case scretches the MoBo
-7. Install AIO Cooler
+8. Install AIO Cooler
    - front mount
    - make sure toppest point is not the pump
-8. Lay up the PC case
+9. Lay up the PC case
-9. Do a little bit of lifting left, lifting right. to make sure bubbles in AIO Coolers goes up
+10. Do a little bit of lifting left, lifting right. to make sure bubbles in AIO Coolers goes up
+11. Do cable mid-management
-10. Plug in all cables
+    - plug in all cables on the MoBo side
-11. Remove the PSU cover, unpack anti-static protection, and install PSU
+12. Remove the PSU cover, unpack anti-static protection, and install PSU
+13. Do cable post-management
-12. Connect all wires on the PSU
+    - connect all cables on the PSU
-13. Install GPU and connect its wires
+14. Install GPU and connect its wires
-14. Install GPU supporter
+15. Install GPU supporter

 ## Phase - after build